 8. Then type the username of the account in Enter the object name to select which you want to give access to.

-9. You can also check the option Replace owner on subcontainers and objects in the Advanced Security Settings window.
-By doing so, you will also grant ownership access to all the subfolders and the file that particular folder contains.
-Click on OK to change the ownership.
+9. You can also check the option Replace owner on sub containers and objects in the Advanced Security Settings window.
+Doing so will grant ownership access to all the subfolders and files a particular folder contains.
+Click on OK to change ownership.

 11. Then click on the Advanced button under the Security Tab.